The laws of thermodynamics for quantum dissipative systems: A quasi-equilibrium Helmholtz energy approach: NUMERICAL RESULTS

 where $\gamma$ is the inverse noise correlation time of the bath, and we set $\hat V= \hat \sigma_x$.
 We fix the inverse of the noise correlation time to $\gamma=1.0$ and use this as the frequency unit for the system.
 Then, we employ a Pad{\'e} spectral decomposition scheme to obtain the expansion coefficients of the noise correlation functions.

 Next, we consider three cases: (a) the high-temperature case ($\beta \hbar = 0.2$); (b) the intermediate-temperature case ($\beta \hbar = 1.0$); and (c) the low-temperature case ($\beta \hbar = 5.0$).
 We then choose the truncation number of hierarchy, which represents the depth of the HEOM computation, as $N = 6$.
 We set the maximum number of hierarchy levels to $K = 4$ for $\beta \hbar = 0.2$ and $1.0$ and $K = 7$ for $\beta \hbar = 5.0$.
 Starting from a temporal initial state, we integrate Eq.~\eqref{ModelHEOM} until the cycle of the simulation reaches the steady state with the time-dependent functions $B(t)$ and $A(t)$.
 We set the period of one stroke as $\tau = 10\,000$ so that the motion of the system is quasi-static.
-We use the fourth-order low-storage Runge--Kutta (LSRK4) method\cite{yan2017cjcp,IT19JCTC} with a time step of $\delta t = 1.0 \times 10^{-2}$.
+We use the fourth-order Runge--Kutta method with a time step of $\delta t = 1.0 \times 10^{-2}$.

 We conducted the simulation for a three-stroke engine (a Kelvin-Planck cycle) consisting of (i) isothermal expansion, (ii) isothermal--adiabatic transition, and (iii) the combination of isothermal compression and adiabatic--isothermal transition [described by $B(t)$ and $A(t)$ in Table \ref{Cycelarameter} with amplitudes of $B_0= 0.5$ and $A_0 = 1.0$, respectively].
 To elucidate the characteristics of the cyclic process, we constructed thermodynamic work diagrams for external forces and their conjugate variables as the $B$--$M$ and $A$--$D$ diagrams analogous to the $P$--$V$ diagram.
 Figure \ref{BMADDiagram} depicts the $B$--$M$ (left) and $A$--$D$ (right) diagrams for different inverse temperatures.
 The processes in the $B$--$M$ diagrams evolve in a clockwise fashion over time, whereas those in the $A$--$D$ diagrams evolve in a counter-clockwise manner.
-In comparison with the $P$--$V$ diagram for an ideal gas, the rotational directions in the $B$--$M$ and $A$--$D$ diagrams are opposite because the ideal gas is described by $dU=TdS -PdV$, whereas here we have $dU=T dS +BdM+ AdD$.
+In comparison with the $P$--$V$ diagram for an ideal gas, the rotational directions in the $B$--$M$ and $A$--$D$ diagrams are opposite because the ideal gas is described by $dU=TdS -PdV$, whereas here we have $dU=T dS +BdM+ AdD$.The area enclosed by the curves corresponds to the work, but a counterclockwise cycle represents positive work, which is also opposite to the $P$--$V$ case.

 In this model, $B(t)$ represent the excitation energy of the spin.
 Then, as $B(t)$ increases, the spin is aligned with the ground state, so the magnetization $M( \beta; t)$ increases.
 Since the SB interaction with $\hat V =\hat \sigma_x$ excites the spins, as $A(t)$ increases, $M( \beta; t)$ decreases, even if $B(t)$ does not change, as shown by the blue horizontal line in the $B$--$M$ diagram.
 Similarly, an increase in $B(t)$ suppresses the spin excitation effect of $A(t)$, so $D( \beta; t)$ decreases even if $A(t)$ does not change, as shown by the red horizontal line in the $A$--$D$ diagram.